andrewanggoh/data-engineering-zoomcamp/01-docker-transform/01-homework/01-homework-solution.md

 ### Solution 7

-Terraform lifecycle:
+Terraform lifecycle based on the sequences:
-- Initialize (`init`) the working directory and providers
+- `init` to initialize the working directory and providers
-- Generate & execute (`apply`) infrastructure changes, `-auto-approve` skips confirmation and executes immediately
+- `apply -auto-approve` to generate infrastructure changes and executes immediately
-- Cleanup (`destroy`) managed infrastructure
+- `destroy` to remove managed infrastructure

 >Answer: **terraform init, terraform apply -auto-approve, terraform destroy**